MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 >
 > - Microsoft Defender ATP forwards data to Cloud App Security in chunks of ~4 MB (~4000 endpoint transactions)
 > - If the 4 MB limit isn't reached within 1 hour, Microsoft Defender ATP reports all the transactions performed over the last hour.
-> - If the endpoint device is behind a forward proxy, the volume of traffic won't be visible to Microsoft Defender ATP and hence will not be included in Cloud Discovery reports.
+> - If the endpoint device is behind a forward proxy, traffic data will not be visible to Microsoft Defender ATP and hence will not be included in Cloud Discovery reports.
 For more information, see [Monitoring network connection behind forward proxy](https://techcommunity.microsoft.com/t5/Microsoft-Defender-ATP/MDATP-Monitoring-network-connection-behind-forward-proxy-Public/ba-p/758274).

 ## Block access to unsanctioned cloud apps